 Net Revenue - VMware net revenue primarily consisted of revenue from the sale of software licenses under perpetual licenses, related software maintenance and support, training, consulting services, and hosted services.
-VMware net revenue during the first quarter of Fiscal 2019 increased 12% due to growth in software license revenue, maintenance services, and professional services.
+VMware net revenue during the third quarter and first nine months of Fiscal 2019 increased 15% and 12%, respectively, primarily due to growth in software license revenue and sales of software maintenance services.
 Software license revenue benefited from broad-based growth across the product portfolio.
 Software maintenance revenue benefited from strong renewals, revenue recognized from maintenance contracts sold in prior periods, and new maintenance contracts sold during the period.

-From a geographical perspective, approximately half of VMware net revenue during the first quarter of Fiscal 2019 was generated by sales to customers in the United States.
-VMware net revenue for the first quarter of Fiscal 2019 benefited from growth in all major geographies.
+From a geographical perspective, approximately half of VMware net revenue during the third quarter and first nine months of Fiscal 2019 was generated by sales to customers in the United States.
+VMware net revenue for the third quarter and first nine months of Fiscal 2019 benefited from growth across US and international geographies.